Ladies, this weekend is for you. Nothing but pure energy, fun, sporty achievemen [...]

 There are three main neighbourhoods in Hakuba; these are Echoland, Happoand Wadano.
 Most hotels are close to the ski slopes of Happo-One in Happo and Wadano and are serviced by regular inter-resort shuttle buses.
 It’s probably most convenient to stay in a hotel near a shuttle bus stop because the (free!) shuttles are essentially your ticket to ride other resorts.
 But if you’re hoping for a cheaper option and don’t mind walking a bit, look for Airbnb rentals in Echoland.

-Hakuba Springs Hotel is extremely convenient because shuttle buses stop at its doorstep, and it is just a 2-minute walk in ski boots to the central Hakuba bus station.
+The Happo is extremely convenient because shuttle buses stop at its doorstep, and it is just a 2-minute walk in ski boots to the central Hakuba bus station.
 This is where you can catch buses to Cortina and further afield.
-Hakuba Springs has a popular bar and restaurant downstairs (Jack’s Bar and Shakaru Japanese restaurant), plus an in-house onsen for guests.
+The Happo is among the newest and most modern hotels in Hakuba and features an in-house onsen for guests.
 It is also in prime position for walking to other restaurants at night.

 From wagyu feasts to Melbourne-quality lattes and sushi that’s good enough for Taylor Swift: you’re spoiled for choice when eating out in Hakuba.
 There are so many great restaurants I wrote an entirely separate article about which ones you must try here.